-- From the menu at the top of the page, select SWITCHING > QOS .
-The Quality of Service (QoS) page displays. - 5.
-If the selection from the QoS Mode menu is 802.1P/DSCP, do the following to change the selection to Port-based: - a.
+- 5. If the selection from the QoS Mode menu is 802.1P/DSCP, do the following to change the selection to Port-Based: - a.
 From the QoS Mode menu, select Port-Based.

-A pop-up warning window opens. - b.
+A pop-up warning window opens.

+b.
 Click the CONTINUE button.

 The pop-up window closes.

-Note: For information about broadcast filtering, see Manage broadcast filtering and set port storm control rate limits on page 25.
+I NOTE: For information about broadcast filtering, see Manage broadcast filtering and set port storm control rate limits on page 24.

-- 6. To set the port priorities, do the following: - a.
-Click the PRIORITY tab. - b.
+- 6. To set the port priorities, do the following:

+- a.
+Click the PRIORITY tab.

+- b.
 Click the purple pencil icon.

-The EDIT PRIORITY page displays. - c.
+The EDIT PRIORITY page displays.

+c.
 For each port for which you want to set the priority, select Low, Medium, High, or Critical from the individual menu for the port.

-The default selection is High. - d.
-Click the APPLY button.
-Your settings are saved and the EDIT PRIORITY page closes. - 7.
-To set rate limits, do the following: - a.
-In SWITCHING > QOS, click the RATE LIMITS tab. - b.
+The default selection is High.

+Your settings are saved and the EDIT PRIORITY page closes.

+7. To set rate limits, do the following:

+- a.
+Click the RATE LIMITS tab. - b.
 Click the purple pencil icon.